DanWaLes/age-verification/README.md

 ## Motivation
 This project seeks to address design flaws, [project over-reaching](https://youtube.com/watch?v=07hfECzhzG0) and security issues.

 The design of the [DBus proposal](https://lists.ubuntu.com/archives/ubuntu-devel/2026-March/043510.html) does not make sense.
 Only an API for reading the age range is needed.
-No need to add setting age age or date of brith as part of the API.
-No need for taking a user paramter either.
+No need to add setting age age or date of birth as part of the API.
+No need for taking a user parameter either.
 Applications should only care about the current user.
 The design assumes all age brackets will be the same.
-That is not a viable approach due to worldwide age categroty differences.
+That is not a viable approach due to worldwide age category differences.

 It is not the job of [init systems](https://en.wikipedia.org/wiki/Init) such as SystemD to ask for [DOB and other PII](https://itsfoss.com/news/systemd-age-verification/).

-The SystemD implentation stores date of birth in plain text.
-This is not how PII should be treated - it must be stored securly.
+The SystemD implementation stores date of birth in plain text.
+This is not how PII should be treated - it must be stored securely.

-Even though the birth date field is optional in SystemD UserDB, it becomes manditory in all implmenetations that integrate with it.
-There have been many PRs to deeply integrate with the SystemD implmenetation:
+Even though the birth date field is optional in SystemD UserDB, it becomes mandatory in all implementations that integrate with it.
+There have been many PRs to deeply integrate with the SystemD implementation:
 * [accountsservice](https://gitlab.freedesktop.org/accountsservice/accountsservice/-/merge_requests/176)
 * [xdg-desktop-portal](https://github.com/flatpak/xdg-desktop-portal/pull/1922)
 * [Calamares](https://codeberg.org/Calamares/calamares/pulls/2499)